jojoelfe/necem2023/slides.md

 # Future Directions

-- Image CD34+ cells isolated from human umbilical blood as a healthy control
+- Image CD34+ cells isolated from human umbilical cord blood as a healthy control
 - Develop approaches to test for statistical significance of changes in spatial organisation of ribosomal states